 As I head the operations of the India studio of Lécole de design Atlantique school, it allows me to get a more holistic point of view on design, in terms of what goes into designing a comprehensive program with proper learning outcomes.
 I have been critical to look into the aspects of design education that connect with the students better.

 So the emphasis on being a better project manager, being able to document the work, being a good communicator, are certain inputs that one often missing out as a part of the design education.
-Since ours is a masters program, we emphasise a lot on peer learning.
-Every designer (design student) is unique and their subjective understanding of things make the classes really engaging and enriching.
+Since ours is a master’s program, we emphasise a lot on peer learning.
+Every designer (design student) is unique and their subjective understanding of things makes the classes engaging and enriching.

 Visiting faculty at Institute of Product Leadership (IPL) : Positioning Design in Business Education

-We in India are are a damage control mode of sorts.
-On one hand there is the need for designers and on the other side the shortage of design schools.
-Since there is a shortage of designers, the next best thing to do is to equip or sensitise the existing product managers / product leaders at companies with aspects of design.
+We, in India, are a damage control mode of sorts.
+On one hand, there is a need for designers and on the other side the shortage of design schools.
+Since there is a shortage of designers, the next best thing to do is to equip or sensitise the existing product managers/product leaders at companies with aspects of design.
 This is important and at the IPL, in the ICPM and exec MBA courses that are offered, Design holds a very important position.
-It is hoped that the new generation of products that come out of India, would therefore atleast had the chance to demand for good Design.
-At this initiative, at we look at teaching Design to senior technology Professionals.
-This is challenging, since the participants already have a lot of experience.
+It is hoped that the new generation of products that come out of India, would therefore at least had the chance to demand good design.
+At this initiative, we look at teaching Design to senior technology Professionals.
+This is challenging since the participants already have a lot of experience.